Self-Hosted on AWS EKS

 aws/variables.tf

 .
-For test instances only, you can safely downsize the following:cluster_node_instance_type = t3.medium
+For test instances only, you can safely downsize the following:cluster_node_instance_type = t3.large

 db_instance_class = db.t3.micro